CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (3) A fish will not be considered to be caught in violation of this section if it is immediately returned unharmed to the waters from which it was taken.

 (4) A fish caught that is not to be counted in the creel limit shall be immediately released unharmed into the water from which taken.
+A fish that is injured or is bleeding as a result of being caught will not be considered unharmed and will be considered as part of a daily creel or possession limits.
 Except as otherwise provided in § 53.24 or § 63.40 (relating to tournament and fishing derby permits; and fishing tournament and fishing derbies), a fish placed on a stringer, or confined by any type of container, structure or device, or not returned immediately to the water, will be considered as part of the daily creel or possession limits.
 Fish returned to the water shall be handled carefully and be returned unharmed to the water from which taken.

 (5) Fish may be given to another person, but the fish will be counted in the donor’s creel limit and neither the donor nor the recipient may kill or possess (while in the act of fishing) more than the limit allowed.

-(d) It is unlawful to fish in or along any Lake Erie tributary stream or the Water Works Ponds at Presque Isle State Park from 12:01 a.m. on the Friday before the first Saturday after April 11 until 8 a.m. on the first Saturday after April 11.
+(d) It is unlawful to fish in or along any Lake Erie tributary stream from 12:01 a.m. on the Friday before the opening day of the regular season for trout until 8 a.m. on the opening day of the regular season for trout.

-(e) It is unlawful to possess trout or salmon in or along any Lake Erie tributary stream or the Water Works Ponds at Presque Isle State Park from 12:01 a.m. on the Friday before the first Saturday after April 11 until 8 a.m. on the first Saturday after April 11.
+(e) It is unlawful to possess trout or salmon in or along any Lake Erie tributary stream from 12:01 a.m. on the Friday before the opening day of the regular season for trout until 8 a.m. on the opening day of the regular season for trout.

-(f) Subject to the provisions of subsections (d) and (e), the following seasons, sizes and creel limits apply to Lake Erie, Lake Erie tributaries and Presque Isle Bay, including peninsula waters:
+(f) Except as otherwise provided in subsection (d) and (e) and this subpart, the following seasons, sizes and creel limits apply to Lake Erie, Lake Erie tributaries and Presque Isle Bay, including peninsula waters:

 SPECIES SEASONS MINIMUM SIZE DAILY LIMIT

-January 1 to first Saturday after April 11 and first Saturday after June 11 until December 31 15 inches 4 (combined species ).
+BASS Largemouth Smallmouth January 1 to second Saturday in April and second Saturday in June until December 31.
+15 inches 4 (combined species)

-12:01 a.m. the day after Labor Day until midnight on the Friday before the first Saturday after April 11 15 inches 3 (combined species only 2 of which
+12:01 a.m. the day after Labor Day until 12:01 a.m. on the Friday before the opening day of the regular season for trout.
+15 inches 3 (combined species)

 STURGEON No open season ENDANGERED SPECIES

-BURBOT (when taken by hook and line or when taken by SCUBA divers by use of nonmechanical spears or gigs at a depth of at least 60 feet) Open year-round None 5
+BURBOT (when taken by scuba divers by use of nonmechanical spears or gigs at a depth of at least 60 feet) June 1 to September 30 None 5

 SMELT (when taken by hook and line) Open year-round None None

-*It is unlawful to conduct or participate in a fishing tournament (as defined in § 63.40 (relating to seasons for fishing tournaments)) for bass on Lake Erie, Lake Erie tributaries or Presque Isle Bay during the period from the first Saturday after April 11 until the first Saturday after June 11.
+* It is unlawful to conduct or participate in a fishing tournament (as defined in § 63.40 (relating to fishing tournaments and fishing derbies)) for bass on Lake Erie, Lake Erie tributaries or Presque Isle Bay during the period from the second Saturday in April until the second Saturday in June.

 Authority